Master of Arts in Psychology

 - Student: File a plan of work and transcript during the second semester

 - Student: File a Master's Thesis – Outline and Record of Approval after your thesis proposal

 - Student: File an application for degree no later than the fourth week of classes

 - Student: Submit a copy of your thesis to the Graduate School at least two weeks before the defense date for format check

 - Student: File a Master's Final Report for Certifying Fulfillment of Degree Requirements (PDF) form after your thesis defense

-- Advisor: Submit change of thesis (8999) credit grades to Department of Psychology graduate advisor
+- Advisor: Submit change of thesis (8999) credit grades to the psychology graduate advisor

 - Student: Submit thesis in final form to the Graduate School